analogdevicesinc/ai8x-synthesis/README.md

 * `Conv2d`:

-  * Kernel sizes must be 1×1 or 3×3.
+  * Kernel sizes must be 1×1 or 3×3. *Note: Stacked 3×3 kernels can achieve the effect of larger kernels.
+For example, two consecutive layers with 3×3 kernels have the same receptive field as a 5×5 kernel.
+To achieve the same activation as a 5×5 kernel, additional layers are necessary.*
   * Padding can be 0, 1, or 2.
 Padding always uses zeros.
   * Stride is fixed to [1, 1].
+  * Dilation is fixed to 1.

 * `Conv1d`:

   * Kernel sizes must be 1 through 9.
   * Padding can be 0, 1, or 2.
   * Stride is fixed to 1.
+  * Dilation is fixed to 1 for kernels with size greater than 3.

 * `ConvTranspose2d`: